autorope/donkeycar/docs/utility/donkey.md

 * Optional argument to specify a different `config.py` other than default: `config.py`
 * Optional model argument will load the keras model and display prediction as lines on the movie
 * model_type may optionally give a hint about what model type we are loading.
 Categorical is default.
+* optional --salient will overlay a visualization of which pixels excited the NN the most
+* limit arg will process only the first N frames
+* scale will cause ouput image to be scaled by this amount